camunda/camunda-docs-manual/content/webapps/tasklist/working-with-tasklist.md

 Now you can see the filter on the left side of the dashboard.
 Click on the filter to display the user tasks.

-See [this section][tasklist-filters] for more information about Filters in Tasklist.
+See the [Filters][tasklist-filters] section for more information.

+# Claim Tasks

+First we need to claim this task to be able to work on it.
+To do so, click on *Claim* in the [task view section][tasklist-dashboard-task-view].
+You can also reassign the task to another user by clicking on *Demo Demo*.
+A text field will appear into which you can insert the user that you want to assign this task to.

+See the [Claiming, unclaiming and reassigning tasks]({{< relref "webapps/tasklist/dashboard.md#claim-unclaim-and-reassign-tasks" >}}) section for more information.

 # Working on Tasks

 After creating the filter, we now want to start working on a task.
 We can do so by selecting the task in the [filter results]({{< relref "webapps/tasklist/dashboard.md#filter-results" >}}).
 On the right side, you will see the task form to work on as an embedded form.

-In our example task form you are asked to assign an approver for your invoice.
-In our example, select the *demo* user from the dropdown menu and complete the task.
+In our example task form you are asked to approve an invoice (or not).
+To complete the task, either tick the checkbox at *Do you approve?* or not and click on `Complete`.
+For our example, tick the checkbox and complete the task.
 Then have a look at the [filter results]({{< relref "webapps/tasklist/dashboard.md#filter-results" >}}).
-Now you will see that the *Assign Approver* task has been completed and a new task, *Approve Invoice* has been created and assigned to the *demo* user.
+Now you will see that the *Prepare Bank Transfer* task has been created.

 When you submit the task form, the task is completed and the process continues in the engine.
 Furthermore, you can visualize the process model by clicking on the *Diagram* tab in the [task view][tasklist-dashboard-task-view] section of the dashboard.

-See [this section]({{< relref "user-guide/task-forms/index.md" >}}) for more information about task forms.
+See the [Task Forms]({{< relref "user-guide/task-forms/index.md" >}}) section for more information.

 # Set Follow-Up Date

 Let's assume that this task was assigned to the user just before the end of his working day.
 Because we want to hurry out, we will set a follow-up date (reminder) for this task so that we don't forget about it when we get back to the office.
 To do so, click on *Set follow-up date* in the [task view section][tasklist-dashboard-task-view] and select a date in the calendar that is displayed.
 We can also set an exact time for the follow-up.

-See [this section][tasklist-dashboard-follow-up] for more information about setting follow-up dates.
+See the [Follow-Up][tasklist-dashboard-follow-up] section for more information.

-# Reassign Tasks

-Next we will reassign this task to another user (e.g., *Mary*) for further handling.
-To do so, click on the user name *Demo Demo* in the [task view section][tasklist-dashboard-task-view] and insert the user that this task should be assigned to, e.g., *Mary*.

-See [this section]({{< relref "webapps/tasklist/dashboard.md#claim-unclaim-and-reassign-tasks" >}}) for more information about claiming, unclaiming and reassigning tasks.

 # Comment a Task

-Now that we have assigned the task to *Mary*, we want to add a comment for her to see.
-To do so, click on *Add Comment* at the top of the [task view section][tasklist-dashboard-task-view] and insert the comment, e.g., "Hi Mary, please handle this task".
+Now we want to add a comment for other Tasklist users to see.
+To do so, click on *Add Comment* at the top of the [task view section][tasklist-dashboard-task-view] and insert the comment, e.g., "Hi Mary, please review this task".
 The comment can now be seen in the task history.

-See [this section]({{< relref "webapps/tasklist/dashboard.md#comments" >}}) for more information about comments in tasks.
+See the [Comments]({{< relref "webapps/tasklist/dashboard.md#comments" >}}) section for more information.

 # Set Due Date

 Last but not least, we want to set a due date for this task, to ensure that the task is handled on time.
 To do so, click on *Set due date* in the [task view section][tasklist-dashboard-task-view] and select a date in the calendar that is displayed.
 You can also set an exact time.

-See [this section][tasklist-dashboard-follow-up] for more information about setting due dates.
+See the [Due Dates][tasklist-dashboard-follow-up] section for more information.

 This concludes our example task.
 Now we will elaborate on the functions that Tasklist offers.